New Territories Heung Yee Kuk Tai Po District Secondary School

-New Territories Heung Yee Kuk Tai Po District Secondary School (新界鄉議局大埔區中學) is a government secondary school on Ting Kok Road in Tai Po, Tai Po District, Hong Kong.
+New Territories Heung Yee Kuk Tai Po District Secondary School (first-t) is a government secondary school on Ting Kok Road in Tai Po, Tai Po District, Hong Kong.

 It has a 5500 sqm property with a classroom building with six storeys.

 History

 In 1984 it had 997 students.
 The average class size was 40.

 It began a beautification and cleanliness programme circa 1993 to improve the learning environment.

 Operations

 As of 1993 it periodically has an "open day" where students from other Tai Po District schools see displays of the students enrolled at NTHYK Tai Po Secondary.